prince62058/Servidorr/replit.md

 ## Recent Updates

+**July 11, 2025 - Migration to Replit Environment Completed:**
+- Successfully migrated project from Replit Agent to Replit environment
+- Installed all required Node.js packages and dependencies
+- Reduced hero section content above video as requested
+- Server running successfully on port 5000 with all features working
+- Migration completed with all checklist items verified

 **July 11, 2025 - Migration Completion & Video Hero Section:**
 - Successfully migrated project from Replit Agent to Replit environment
 - Removed "Book Your Services" section from homepage as requested